Is pro bono free?

 Yes!
 As long as you have the right professional expertise for the specific project at hand, you don’t need to have prior experience working for a nonprofit.
 In fact, you are not alone – many of our pro bono consultants haven’t worked outside the corporate sector.

-What type of Taproot opportunity is the best fit for me?
+What types of opportunities are the best fit for me?

-Taproot Plus: Work virtually or in person with a nonprofit on short-term projects lasting 4 – 6 weeks on average.
+Taproot Plus: Work virtually or in person with a nonprofit on projects or provide quick consultations through sessions.

 Workshops and Events: Team up with a group of consultants in person to help a nonprofit address a challenge.